“Genetic Homosexual?” and our morality…

 I, Paul, am attracted to women (pl.) and yet I am married, to a singular woman.
 I also have the tendency, bent, disposition, because of innumerable factors (nature, nurture, etc.) to be angry and act out in anger.
-If I left myself unchecked and just did whatever I felt like, I, sad to say, would be an abusive adulter.
-Something that would not be good for myself, my wife, my children, or society.
+If I left myself unchecked and just did whatever I felt like, I, sad to say, would be an abusive adulterer.
+Something that would not be good for me, my wife, my children, or society.

 I do not see how that is admirable.
 Many people would lead me to believe that is the higher good; to be something akin to animals.
 To do whatever we want, whatever our natural self would want to do.
 It sounds like many would sniff the wind and follow their inner impulse.
 However, does anyone realize that our inner impulse, whatever it might be, will often lead to some very bad places?